Ravn-Tech/HyperTag/README.md

 - Run HyperTag: ```$ python -m hypertag```

 ## Inspiration

+**What is the point of HyperTag's existence?** HyperTag offers many unique features such as the import, semantic search, graphing and fuzzy matching functions that make it very convenient to use.
+All while HyperTag's code base staying tiny at <1000 LOC in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to hack on.

-This project is inspired by other existing open-source projects:
+This project is partially inspired by these open-source projects:
 - [TMSU](https://github.com/oniony/TMSU): Written in Go
 - [SuperTag](https://github.com/amoffat/supertag): Written in Rust

-**What is the point of HyperTag's existence?** HyperTag offers many unique features such as the import, graphing and fuzzy matching functions that make it very convenient to use.
-All while HyperTag's code base staying extremely small at <700 LOC in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to hack on.